Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquity.md

 </td><td>

-Get the amount of LQTY earned by an address through mining liquidity.
+Get the amount of ProtocolToken earned by an address through mining liquidity.

 </td></tr>